Congress to discuss new chief selection next week

 The modern digital HR system, according to Pitroda, should immediately write job descriptions and rating systems for each office bearer.
 This is perhaps aimed at delivering on the demand for accountability that Rahul Gandhi stressed while resigning from the party at the May 25 CWC meeting.

 Pitroda also suggests that the CWC be supplemented with a new board of 10 members.
-This board, Pitroda says, should be entirely composed of l outsiders including professionals, those from the world of industry, finance and business and infrastructure and other significant fields.
+This board, Pitroda says, should be entirely composed of outsiders including professionals, those from the world of industry, finance and business and infrastructure.

-This new board then would meet the Congress president and the CWC every three months to offer advice.
+This new board then would meet the Congress president and CWC every three months to offer advice.
 The current system of general secretaries, he said, should be not according to region as it is now.
 For instance, Priyanka Gandhi is in charge of Eastern UP.
-Instead, he suggests, it should be divided along the lines of themes -- for instance a political general secretary, one for finance, one for membership and HR, one for elections, and one for states.
+Instead, he suggests, it should be divided by themes — for instance a political general secretary, one for finance, one for membership and HR, one for elections, and one for states.

 New Delhi based political analyst N Bhaskara Rao said the idea of corporatisation was not viable and the Congress should try to revive its links with the people at the grassroots.